 To request flexible funding you will need to submit a flexible funding application form to the MRC LID administration team.
-The form template can be found on the MRC LID forms page.
+The form template can be found on the MRC LID Current Students page (Forms section).
 You will also need to submit a budget for the flexible funding detailing how you will spend the flexible funding, and provide a budget/explanation of how you have spent/allocated your studentship RTSG and Travel/Conference allowance to date, and for the remainder of the award.
 We request these two budgets as we would normally expect that your RTSG funds were used/spent prior to applying for flexible funding.
 However, we are aware that some students will 'ringfence' RTSG funds for future lab consumables or necessary project expenditure, Having an explanation of future expenditure will aid the board in making a decision on your flexible funding application.

-The total amount awarded from the flexible funding (confirmed and processed via the MRC LID administration team) will be treated as an advance, with the expectation that evidence of expenditure be submitted in the form of original receipts.
+The total amount awarded from the flexible funding (confirmed and processed via the MRC LID administration team) will be treated as an advance, with the expectation that evidence of expenditure be submitted in the form of original receipts afterwards.

 All flexible funding awards are processed via MRC LID.
 This is unlike all RTSG and Travel/Conference expenses.
-The latter - ie expenditure excluding that awarded from the flexible funding - will be processed through your Faculty/JRES.
+The latter - i.e. expenditure excluding that awarded from the flexible funding - will be processed through your Faculty/JRES.
 This is important to note when you have used some funding from both pots for something you are doing.

-Once you have returned from your flexible funding trip please report all actual expenditure (actual costs incurred) to MRC LID administration team (using the MRC LID Expenses Form), you will also need to provide a copy of the receipts, and also completed a feedback form.
-Both forms can be found on the MRC LID forms page.
+Once you have returned from your flexible funding trip/course please report all actual expenditure (actual costs incurred) to MRC LID administration team (using the MRC LID Expenses Form), you will also need to provide a copy of the receipts, and also completed a feedback form.
+Both forms can be found on the MRC LID Current Students page (Forms section).

 The MRC LID administration team will use your receipts and expenditure spreadsheet to do a mini-reconciliation of the award.
 Please note, any payments made in a currency other than GBP should be recorded in the local currency and converted to Pounds (GBP) on the expenses form.
-Where receipts are not in English please provide an English translation.
+Where receipts are not in English, please provide an English translation.

 We check all non-GBP expenses via OANDA currency converter (using historical rate as per date mentioned on respective receipts).
+If a student can provide proof of an alternative rate for the payment/s (e.g. via their bank statement) this may be accepted instead.
 Any unused funds (or expenditure not covered by a receipt) will need to be repaid.
 The MRC LID administration team will contact you with details of how to return funds if needed once the mini-reconciliation is complete.